“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 The question that had been growing in my mind came roaring back: clarity and systems control — together?

-The answer was the System V AMD64 ABI.
+The first real answer was the System V AMD64 ABI.

 I could have invented my own calling convention.
 Many academic compilers do.
 Instead, I decided to implement full compliance with the standard Linux calling convention.
 The payoff: zero-overhead C interoperability.
 A Mica binary and a C library binary are the same kind of object.
 They link together directly.
 No adapter layer.
 No runtime bridge.
 No reimplementation required.
-Every C library on the system became, in principle, a Mica library.
+Every C library on the system became, in principle, reachable from Mica — and because it goes both ways, C code can call Mica routines just as directly.

 I then implemented DWARF v5 debug information — the latest standard — enabling professional source-level debugging in GDB and VS Code.
-This is rare for any language, let alone a solo project.
+This is rare for any new language, let alone a solo project, and it meant something concrete: you can set a breakpoint in Mica code, step across a call into C, inspect variables on both sides, and step back — one debugger, one stack, two languages.

 Chapter 6: Into the Valley